piotrgajdzica/math-trade-solver/README.md

 ## Description

-Solver for Math Trade problem
+Solver for Math Trade problem.
+As input it takes a file with list of preferences link in example and returns list of preferences to output file.

 ## Requirements